RINEX 3.02

 Angle pos. type = l1_float

-In the case if angle position type is not “Integer”, the INS algorithm does not take into the account the dual GNSS heading.
-Therefore, as you can see the GNSS heading was 62.15 deg, but the INS heading was 349.43 deg (GNSS solution were treated as not valid) and was computed using AHRS algorithm.
+If the angle position type is not “Integer,” the INS algorithm does not consider the dual GNSS heading.
+Therefore, as you can see, the GNSS heading was 62.15 deg, but the INS heading was 349.43 deg (the GNSS solution was treated as invalid) and was computed using the AHRS algorithm.

 Inertial Labs INS Inertial Navigation System GUI Graphic User Interface - Angle pos. type = l1_float